petermolnar-dev/lizik-test/README.md

 	- The `Feed iOS App` is the Main iOS Application module for composing the MV\* solutions in a `UITabBarController` and running the iOS application. ***You won’t need to change anything in this module.***

 	- The `MVC Module` contains the finished MVC solution—use it as a guideline.
+You shouldn't change anything in this module, only add the new supported language.

 	- The `MVVM Module` contains the unfinished MVVM solution.
 You must implement the localized error message.